zftang/MachineClassifer_BiasMitigation_beta/README.md

 python Model_Catboost.py
 ```

 On a CPU AMD EPYC 7642 utilizing 32 threads, the execution time was 32 seconds.
-The results of the demonstration show the effectiveness of our method in mitigating bias in the UCIAdult dataset.
+The results of the demonstration show the effectiveness of our method in mitigating bias in the UCI Adult data.
 The results are reproducible using the random seed set in the [Model_Catboost.py](https://github.com/zftang/MachineClassifer_BiasMitigation_beta/blob/main/Model_Catboost.py) file, and other seeds will produce similar results.

 ```
 ------------------------------------------------------